pngen/ProgrammersFolly/README.md

 I will be working on adding functionality to allow users to log how many of these errors they continually commit, in the hopes that less errors will result in users' future programming!
 Ex.
-If someone is prone to instantiating a bunch of variables at the beginning of a class definition, but fails to later provide an initial value for each variable, the runtime will throw an exception that you cannot use an un- initialized variable.
-If the user could record how many times they commit that same error, and have the app display how many times they made the same mistake, the user will be less likely to commit that programming error in the future and be more consistent overall.
+If someone is prone to instantiating a bunch of variables at the beginning of a class definition, but fails to later provide an initial value for each variable, the runtime will throw an exception that you cannot use an un-initialized variable.
+If the user could record how many times they commit that same error, and have the app display how many times they made that mistake, the user will be less likely to make that error in the future and be a more consistent programmer overall.